| Q. How much do your homes cost

 circuit breakers and appropriate sized wire throughout the whole

+house?
 There are a large number of things

 affecting the quality of the home that a homeowner will never